azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 **Amazon QuickSight = business intelligence and dashboards.**

-Use it for:
+Use it to create:

 * dashboards
 * charts
 * reports
-* business visualization
+* business visualizations

 ### Signal

-> **Business dashboards → QuickSight**
+> **Business dashboard → QuickSight**

 ---

 ## Lake Formation

-**AWS Lake Formation = build and govern a data lake with centralized, fine-grained access control.**
+**AWS Lake Formation = build and manage a data lake with centralized, fine-grained permissions.**

-It can manage permissions at levels such as:
+It can control access to specific:

 * tables
 * columns